 Photo of Hadleigh Castle

-Now more than one hundred and forty people living in Castle Point District receive it as well as those Co-ordinators who email to their NW members..
+Now more than one hundred and fifty people living in Castle Point District receive it as well as those Co-ordinators who email to their NW members.

-The response has been amazing especially as I also created a six monthly newsletter which is now being distributed to over 4,500 !!!
+The response has been amazing especially as I also created a six-monthly newsletter which is now being distributed to over 4,500 at times!

 Over the many months I was delighted to hear from many who wanted to be part of their local Neighbourhood Watch again and be Co-ordinators too.